mne-tools/mne-installers/README.md

 ### MacOS

-Move to your home directory and activate the environment:
+Open a terminal and activate the environment:

 ```bash
 source ~/mne-python/bin/activate